luka-loehr/promptly/README.md

 3. (Optionally) Add a billing account on your project to get access to [higher usage limits](https://cloud.google.com/vertex-ai/generative-ai/docs/quotas)

-For other authentication methods, including Google Workspace accounts, see the [authentication](./docs/cli/authentication.md) guide.
+Explore additional authentication options, including Google Workspace integration, in our [authentication guide](./docs/cli/authentication.md).

-## Examples
+## Real-World Examples

-Once the CLI is running, you can start interacting with Promptly from your shell.
+Promptly transforms how you interact with your development environment.
+Here's what you can achieve:

-You can start a project from a new directory:
+### Starting Fresh Projects

 ```sh
 cd new-project/